connectsense/relay_board_control/README.md

 This repo provides libraries supporting control of the board relays, connecting to Wi-Fi access points, and communicating a test API running on target hardware.

+## board firmware
+This firmware is built for the ESP32-S3 DevKitC-N16R8 module which is currently used in the relay board fixture and will eventually be part of the GRID45 Gang Programmer fixture.

 ## relay_lib
-Libraries for the relay board
+A Python package of libraries for the relay board

 ### app_utils.py
 General application support functions